djangopackages/djangopackages/docs/postgresql_contributor_instructions.rst

 Apply those changes with ``/etc/init.d/postgresql-8.4 reload``.

-Lastly, create a new database using ``createdb -U postgres packaginator``.
+Lastly, create a new database using ``createdb -U postgres opencomparison``.

 Windows
 -------